PietPtr/ErasGamesBot/README.md

     "Add doStuff method in the StuffClass in stuff.py"
   - Mention what you changed and in what file
-  - Try to be descriptive in what you changed in your commit to make it easy to spot the introduction of bugsW
+  - Try to be descriptive in what you changed in your commit to make it easy to spot the introduction of bugs